HenrikRoos/imdb-markup-syntax/readme.txt

 6. Edit Media

 == Changelog ==
+The code in WordPress plugin host is only production releases.
+Developers releases with unit-test and jenkins build config is hosted on [GitHub](https://github.com/HenrikRoos/imdb-markup-syntax)
 = 1.0 =
 First stable release, tested from English WordPress (3.3, 3.3.1, 3.3.2, 3.3.3, 3.4, 3.4.1, 3.4.2, 3.5, 3.5.1), Svenska WordPress 3.5.1, Español WordPress 3.5.1 and ئۇيغۇرچە WordPress 3.5.1.
 Error messages in English and Swedish is supported.